Richard Todd: Personal life

 Todd was married twice; both marriages ended in divorce.
 His first wife was actress Catherine Grant-Bogle, whom he met in Dundee Repertory.
 They were married from 1949 until 1970.
-They had a son, Peter (1952–2005), and a daughter, Fiona.
+They had a son, Peter (1952–2005), and a daughter, Fiona Margaret Todd born 1956.
 In 1960 he had a son Jeremy Todd-Nelson with model Patricia Nelson.
-He was married to model Virginia Mailer from 1970 until 1992; they had two sons, Andrew and Seumas (1977–1997).
+He was married to model Virginia Mailer from 1970 until 1992; they had two sons together, Andrew then Seamus (1977–1997).
 In retirement, Todd lived in the village of Little Ponton and later in Little Humby, eight miles from Grantham, Lincolnshire.

-Two of Todd's five children died by suicide.
-In 1997, Seumas Palethorpe-Todd shot himself in the head at the family home in Lincolnshire; an inquest determined that the suicide might have been a depressive reaction to the drug he was taking for severe acne.
-On 21 September 2005, Peter killed himself with a shotgun in East Malling, Kent, following marital difficulties.
+Tragically, two of Todd's five children committed suicide using family firearms.
+On 7 December 1997, Todd's youngest son Seamus Palethorpe-Todd who was 20, shot himself in the head with a shotgun lying on his bed at their home in Lincolnshire while home on a break from Newcastle University where he was a first year student studying politics; an inquest determined that the suicide might have been a depressive reaction to the drug he was taking for severe acne.

+Eight years later On 21 September 2005, Todd's eldest son Peter Todd who was 53, also using a shotgun killed himself in his car in East Malling, Kent, following marital difficulties.
+Peter had been suffering depression.

 Todd was a supporter of Second World War commemoration events, particularly those associated with the Normandy landings and 617 Squadron RAF.
 He continued to be identified in the public consciousness with Guy Gibson from his portrayal of him in the 1950s film, and attended 617 Squadron anniversaries up to 2008.
 He narrated a television documentary about the Squadron, and contributed forewords to several books on the subject, including The Dam Buster Story (2003); Filming the Dam Busters (2005); and Bouncing-Bomb Man: The Science of Sir Barnes Wallis (2009).

 Death

-Todd died from cancer at his home near Grantham in Lincolnshire on 3 December 2009.
-His body was buried between his two sons Seumas and Peter at St. Guthlac's Church in Little Ponton in the county of Lincolnshire.
-The gravestone's epitaph reads "Richard Andrew Palethorpe Todd, 1919–2009, husband of Virginia and Kitty, loving father of Peter, Fiona, Andrew, Seumas and Jeremy, Exit Dashing Young Blade" (a reference to the Queen Mother's description of him).
+Todd died of cancer at his home near Grantham in Lincolnshire on 3 December 2009.
+His body was buried between his two sons Seamus and Peter at St. Guthlac's Church in Little Ponton in Lincolnshire.
+The gravestone's epitaph reads "Richard Andrew Palethorpe Todd, 1919–2009, husband of Virginia and Kitty, loving father of Peter, Fiona, Andrew, Seamus and Jeremy, Exit Dashing Young Blade" (a reference to the Queen Mother's description of him).